Information on employing a Nanny

 - Your child may be happier and better stimulated when around lots of other children

-- Continuity of care is important - au pairs can only stay in the UK for 2 years, and a nanny will move on
+- Continuity of care is important - au pairs can only stay in the UK for 2 years, and a nanny may move on

 - You will have the responsibility of employing someone.
 This will include